Cryptology-Algorithm-Lab/Cryptology-Algorithm-Lab.github.io/_pages/Publication.md

     <p>
         <i>On the Reversibility of Locality-Sensitive Hashing-based Biometric Template Protections</i>
         <br>
-        IEEE Transactions on Dependable and Secure Computing, (TBA)
+        IEEE Transactions on Dependable and Secure Computing, (<A href="https://ieeexplore.ieee.org/document/11269699">DOI</A>)
     </p>
 </li>
 <li>